Makisuo/Makisuo/README.md

 - 🔭 I’m currently working on Kahri, a League of Legends virtual coach

-- 🌱 I’m currently learning WebRTC, Elixier
+- 🌱 I’m currently learning WebRTC, Elixir

 - 💬 Talk to me about Python, Typescript, Open Source, CSS